The Rhode Island Hoods

 Each group had there own story of how they arrived into the state of Rhode Island.
 To begin, African Americans have been located in the state of Rhode Island since the early arrival of slaves as the New England region is one of the oldest regions in the United States.

 Historic communities like Hard Scrabble and Snow Town were some of the state’s first black areas, with both being in the capital city of Providence, and the locations of one of New England’s worst race riots.

 Rhode Island’s Latino community is very diverse as the area consists of Hispanics with either Mexican, Puerto Rican, or Dominican background, making the state to have one of the most diverse Hispanic populations in the country.

 The majority of Rhode Island’s Latino community originally came from New York City beginning in the 1960s and 1970s, but the first arrival of Latinos was during World War I and World War II, mostly due to the employment opportunities that were offered in Rhode Island because of the wars.

 Rhode Island’s Asian community is just as part of the urban community as any other race.
 The first introduction of Asians were Laos and Cambodians due to refugees fleeing the turmoil and conflict of their native country starting in the 1970s.

-Currently, the racial makeup of the neighborhoods are on the verge of changing as gentrification in areas like Providence’s South Side and in other Rhode Island ghetto areas are affecting the community.
+Currently, the racial makeup of the neighborhoods are changing as gentrification in various areas, like Providence’s South Side and in other Rhode Island ghetto areas, are affecting the urban community.

 What began in the 1980s was the demolishing of the Valley View and Roger Williams housing projects, largely increased during the 2010s as the popularity of Rhode Island’s luxury communities, attractions and Ivy League schools like Brown University have made the urban neighborhoods prime territory for the state’s future, but not for the people that were born and raised.